Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Related Work

 \section{Related Work}

 Simultaneous Localization and Mapping (SLAM) algorithms are at the heart of many robotics applications, including ADAS and self-driving systems, as they are used to localize the position and pose of the ego-vehicle in connection with the surrounding environment.
-Due to the relatively cheaper cost of camera sensors, many efforts have been made towards solving the challenge of Visual SLAM.
-The PTAM algorithm was the first to introduce a multi-threaded Visual SLAM implementation~\cite{klein2007parallel} for improved real-time performance.
-It separated tracking and mapping into separate parallel threads on a dual-core processor, which allowed them to create more detailed 3D maps and achieve state-of-the-art accuracy.
-This type of multi-threaded approach has since been widely adopted in many Visual SLAM implementations.
-Notable examples of this include the LSD-SLAM algorithm~\cite{engel2014lsd}, the many iterations of the ORB-SLAM algorithm~\cite{mur2015orb,mur2017orb,campos2021orb}, and the OV$^2$SLAM algorithm~\cite{ferrera2021ov}, which was used in this paper.
+Notable SLAM algorithms include the LSD-SLAM algorithm~\cite{engel2014lsd}, the many iterations of the ORB-SLAM algorithm~\cite{mur2015orb,mur2017orb,campos2021orb}, and the OV$^2$SLAM algorithm~\cite{ferrera2021ov}, which was used in this paper.
 These algorithms detect features of the camera images and track the features to locate their positions in the world.
 Recently, Li et. al, observed that performance of SLAM algorithms can be sensitive to execution timing delays and proposed an adaptive strategy within the SLAM to minimize performance degradation~\cite{li2022timing}.
-In contrast, our work propose a system-level solution that does not require changes in the SLAM algorithm and provides in-depth microarchitectural analysis on resource contention.
+In contrast, our work proposes a system-level solution that does not require changes in the SLAM algorithm and provides in-depth microarchitectural analysis on resource contention.

 Microarchitectural DoS attacks are software attacks specifically designed to induce a high-degree of resource contention.
 DoS attacks on several shared resources have been studied and evaluated.
 Moscibroda et al. proposed a DoS attack that targets a FR-FCFS scheduling algorithm~\cite{rixner2000memory} in shared DRAM controllers~\cite{moscibroda2007memory}.
 Keramidas et al. demonstrated DoS attacks targeting shared LLC space and, to address them, proposed a cache replacement policy that gave the attackers access to less of the LLC space~\cite{keramidas2006preventing}.
 Woo et al. investigated DoS attacks on bus bandwidth and shared cache space in a simulated environment~\cite{woo2007analyzing}.
 Valsan et al. and Bechtel et al. showed that DoS attacks could target internal LLC hardware structures~\cite{bechtel2019dos,bechtel2018picar,valsan2016taming}.
 Based on~\cite{bechtel2019dos}, Iorga et al. presented a statistical approach for testing DoS attacks~\cite{iorga2020slow}.
 Li et al. applied machine learning to better optimize DoS attackers, resulting in WCET slowdowns $>$400X~\cite{li2022polyrhythm}.
 GPU-based DoS attacks have also been studied by researchers.
 Yandrofski et al, systematically studied shared resource contention on discrete Nvidia GPUs by generating various adversarial programs~\cite{yandrofski2022making}.
 Bechtel et al., implemented DoS attacks targeted towards Intel iGPUs, as they also access the LLC.